State Hall of the Austrian National Library

 At the heart of the impressive baroque library hall is the 30-metre-high oval dome.
 Time stands still when you lean your head back to take in the magnificent dome fresco by Daniel Gran.
 It depicts both the allegorical story of the construction of the court library and the "becoming God" (the apotheosis) of Emperor Charles VI.

-The State Hall of the Austrian National Library
+You can find the current exhibition program for the State Hall of the Austrian National Library on the website.

 Your Benefit with EasyCityPass Vienna: 1 € discount on the regular ticket price*